DimaKhaver/Android-timer/README.md

 # Android-timer
-Two timer-classes in Android:
+Two classes for using timers in Android:

-1. It's a base timer-class;
+1. It's a standart class;

 2. GameTimer class, which I use in the game "Bulls and Cows".